-- f) There will not be any significant public safety or fire protection problems and that emergency access is adequately provided. - g) Any internal circulation system encourages pedestrian use and provides linkage throughout a development to the maximum extent possible. - h) Separation of vehicular and pedestrian traffic is maintained to the greatest extent possible. - i) Adequate on-site parking for the proposed development is provided, consistent with items f) through h), above. - j) Storm water run-off will be controlled wherever retention or detention is possible and that all proper and necessary easements will have been obtained by the applicant. - k) The design and construction of buildings, other structures and facilities by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features would be consistent with the Town and would show design merit. - 1) The perimeter edge of the proposed development relates to existing development with respect to scale and setback. - m) Landscaping, lighting, graphics, and street furniture have been coordinated to create a pleasing public environment. - n) The open space system including pedestrian walks is usable, beneficial and can logically be expected to connect to existing and/or future walks on abutting properties. - o) Open space set aside or established pursuant to the proposed Special Permit application and Special Regulations shall be made available for public use or established as a conservation area.
-Unless approved by action of the Town Council, the Town of Cheshire shall have no responsibility for the open space areas or their uses. - p) Recreational or park-like areas related to residential units shall be shown. - q) Any residential units proposed will be beneficial to the Town of Cheshire, satisfy a demonstrated need within the local housing market, and be integrated with and demonstrably enhance the overall development. - r) There is a reasonable assurance that the developer has the financial and organizational capability to complete the project as submitted. - s) Interchange Special Development Projects will include provisions for suitable water supply and sewage disposal in accordance with applicable standards of the Town of Cheshire, the Connecticut State Health
+- e) Community facilities, utilities and/or services, as presently existing or to be provided by the applicant, will not be overburdened due to the increase in population or activity caused by the new development. - f) There will not be any significant public safety or fire protection problems and that emergency access is adequately provided. - g) Any internal circulation system encourages pedestrian use and provide linkage throughout a development to the maximum extent possible. - h) Separation of vehicular and pedestrian traffic is maintained to the greatest extent possible. - i) Adequate on-site parking for the proposed development is provided, consistent with items f) through h), above.. - j) Storm water run-off will be controlled wherever retention or detention is possible and that all proper and necessary easements will have been obtained by the applicant. - k) The design and construction of buildings, other structures and facilities by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features would be consistent with the Town and would show design merit. - l) The perimeter edge of the proposed development relates to existing development with respect to scale and setback. - m)Landscaping, lighting, graphics, and street furniture have been coordinated to create a pleasing public environment. - n)The open space system including pedestrian walks is usable, beneficial and can logically be expected to connect to existing and/or future walks on abutting properties. - o)Open space set aside or established pursuant to the proposed application site plan shall be made available for public use.
+The open space land shall be held in ownership by the applicant landowner and shall be subject to an agreement with the Town to be filed on the Land Records at the time of approval regarding the applicant landowner's responsibility for maintenance of said open space. - p)Recreational or park-like areas related to residential units shall be shown. - q)Any residential units proposed will be beneficial to the Town of Cheshire, satisfy a demonstrated need within the local housing market, and be integrated with and demonstrably enhance the overall development.
+The total floor area devoted to residential uses shall be less than 40% of the floor area of buildings devoted to other uses.